Congregation Sherith Israel (Nashville, Tennessee): The synagogue building

+Leadership

 Rabbi Zalman I. Posner, who arrived in Nashville in 1949, was a shaliach, or emissary, of the sixth Lubavitcher Rebbe, Yosef Yitzchok Schneersohn.
 He and his wife, Rebbetzin Risya Posner, served as the spiritual leaders of the synagogue for many years.
 A small sample of Rabbi Posner's sermons appear in his book Reflections on the Sedra.
 He is a well-known Chasidic authority world-wide, and has authored, edited, and translated many works, including Think Jewish (author), the Tanya (translator, two parts of five), and the Hebrew-English Nusach HaAri Siddur published by Kehot (editor).
 Before his retirement from Sherith Israel, he gave classes about the Tanya, the weekly Torah portion, the Talmud, and how the modern world is placed in the realm of Jewish tradition.

 Cantor George Lieberman, an active leader and teacher of the congregation today, joined the synagogue in March 1996.
 Trained at the Yeshiva University Cantorial School, Cantor Lieberman continues to serve as the congregation's baal korei, or Torah scroll reader, and to lead Sabbath and Holiday services for the congregation.
 He also teaches Hebrew, prepares children for bar mitzvah and bat mitzvah, and gives adult-level classes about the weekly portion in the Torah.
 In addition, he has taught classes about the Kitzur Shulchan Aruch (a famous code of Jewish law) and Midrash (a collection of traditional allegories that frequently flesh out details in the Torah), and many other topics.

 Saul Strosberg was appointed rabbi of Congregation Sherith Israel in 2005.
 He is a graduate of Yeshiva University and has ordination from Yeshivat Chovevei Torah.
-Under his leadership, Sherith Israel's membership has grown from 140 families to over 200.
+Under his leadership, Sherith Israel's membership grew from 140 families to over 200.